 Northside “Treecovery” (2012)

-Following a devasting tornado that tore through North Minneapolis causing damaging more than 2,600 boulevard trees, the donors to the Parks Foundation contributed more than $25,000 towards the replanting effort.
+Following a devastating tornado that tore through North Minneapolis destroying more than 2,600 boulevard trees, the donors to the Parks Foundation contributed more than $25,000 towards the replanting effort.

 N. 4th Ave Playground (2011)